 Original materials in the collection will not be loaned; they may be reproduced at the discretion of the archivist.
-Exceptions must be granted by the Town History & Archives Committee and, if appropriate, by the Board of Selectmen.
+Exceptions must be granted by the Town History & Archives Committee (and by the Board of Selectmen for all town records).

-Archival materials may be accessed with staff supervision by researchers unless the materials are deemed fragile or restricted.
+Unrestricted archival materials (in original or facsimile form) may be accessed with staff supervision unless the materials are deemed fragile.